Things to do | More on Portland Region Casco Bay | About Portland Hotels | About Freeport

-Portland is the largest city in Maine but with all the charm of a classic seacoast town.
+The city of Portland, Maine is the largest in the state, but with all the charm of a classic seacoast town.
+While the city is a congregation of historic waterfront, art communities, coastal lighthouses, hole in the wall pubs, top chef restaurants, sidewalk performances, antique and art shops, and nightclubs, it retains a "small town" feel.
 There is so much to see and do depending on how much time you plan to spend in Portland.
 Between shopping, exploring the Old Port, gourmet dining, historic tours and boat rides, there is truly something for everyone to enjoy!

 If you have time to spare during your time in Portland, there is much surrounding area to explore by boat.
 The Casco Bay Ferry Lines located right in Portland Harbor can take you to beautiful nearby islands for day trips or sunset cruises.
 The Casco Bay Ferry Lines run year-round and travel to Peaks Island, Little Diamond Island, Great Diamond Island, Diamond Cove, Long Island, Chebeague Island, Cliff Island or Bailey Island.
 All of these islands offer something different, from scenic hiking and biking trails to small beaches and ocean view dining.
 Sunday Reggae Fest at Peaks Island is a very popular afternoon of music, dancing and drinks at Jones Landing Restaurant and Bar reached by Casco Bay Ferry.
 There is lodging on these Casco Bay islands, Inns on Peaks Island, Chebaque, Long Island and Great Diamond Island.
 From Portland Harbor, visitors are also able to explore the sea on private sailing charters or beautiful sunset or sunrise cruises.